The Battle of Coronel, November 1st 1914: Part 2

 The young Imperial German Navy plays a key role in Britannia’s Mission

-The seventh Dawlish Chronicle is published in paperback and Kindle, and is available to subscribers to Kindle Unlimited and Prime at no extra charge.
+The eighth Dawlish Chronicle is published in paperback and Kindle, and is available to subscribers to Kindle Unlimited and Prime at no extra charge.
 It can be read in sequence or as a standalone.

 1883: The slave trade flourishes in the Indian Ocean, a profitable trail of death and misery leading from ravaged African villages to the insatiable markets of Arabia.
 Britain is committed to its suppression but now there is pressure for more vigorous action . . .

 Two Arab sultanates on the East African coast control access to the interior.
 Britain is reluctant to occupy them but cannot afford to let any other European power do so either.
 But now the recently-established German Empire is showing interest in colonial expansion . . .

 With instructions that can be disowned in case of failure, Captain Nicholas Dawlish must plunge into this imbroglio to defend British interests.
 He’ll be supported by the crews of his cruiser HMS Leonidas, and a smaller warship.
 But it’s not going to be so straightforward . . .